Scottish Central Railway: Construction and openings

-The building of the line took longer than the Board hoped; it had once been promised for April 1847.
+The building of the line took longer than the board had hoped; it had once been promised for April 1847.
 A combination of landowners delaying the release of their line, a series of hard winters, and difficulties in tunnel construction combined.
 In 1848 Captain Wynne of the Board of Trade made an inspection on 5 January 1848; he found the line not quite ready but after a second inspection it was indicated that the line could be opened from Stirling to the southern end, that is the junction at Greenhill with the Edinburgh and Glasgow.
 The opening took place on 1 March 1848; the shareholders had voted against Sunday operation.

 The northern section of the main line was ready in May and a ceremonial opening took place on 15 May 1848; the public opening was made on 22 May 1848.
 The intermediate stations were incomplete and goods facilities were not initially available, so that at this stage the line was open for passengers only, until 15 June 1848.
 The Perth General station was a considerable structure, having been designed by William Tite; the Scottish Central had been in the lead for design and construction, but the Edinburgh and Northern Railway and the Dundee and Perth Railway were given accommodation at the station.
 The permanent building was not ready for the opening of the line and a temporary platform was provided.